GunnerLab/mcce4_tutorial/docs/tests/ex1.md

 # Exercise #1:  Sanity check using `p_info`

-In this first exercise, we will use a basic pre-check tool called `p_info` on a real protein structure to confirm its compatibility with __MCCE4__.
+In this first exercise, we will introduce how to use basic pre-check tool called `p_info` on a real protein structure to confirm its compatibility with __MCCE4__.
 This exercise serves as a __sanity check__ before running any pKₐ, Em, or microstate calculations.

 ---

 __What does `p_info` do?__

-`p_info` performs a static analysis of the input PDB file and reports whether it is compatible with MCCE4.
+`p_info` performs an texutal analysis of the input PDB file and reports it's compatiblity with MCCE4.
 By running `p_info`, you can quickly identify common issues that often prevent MCCE calculations from running correctly, such as formatting problems, missing atoms, or unsupported residues.

-__Specifically,__ `p_info` helps you:
+__Specifically, `p_info` helps you:__

 ✅ Verify that the PDB format is readable by MCCE4